 Seminar on Ocean Acidification

-The seminar on Ocean Acidification held at the Marine and Freshwater Research Institute (MRFI, Iceland) was a collaboration between MRFI and the Iceland Nature Conservation Association.
+Carol Turley (PETRA) was invited to give the global perspective at the seminar on Ocean Acidification.
+This was held at the Marine and Freshwater Research Institute (MRFI, Iceland), and was a collaboration between MRFI and the Iceland Nature Conservation Association.
 It was organised by Árni Finnsson (INCA), who is also a member of the Icelandic Climate Council.

 By chance the IPCC Special Report on 1.5oC Warming was released just hours before the seminar, so not surprisingly this resulted in an excellent turnout as well as substantial media interest.

 Environmental Audit Parliamentary Committee Enquiry into “The Changing Arctic”

 In May 2018 investigators from Arctic PRIZE and DIAPOD submitted evidence to the Environmental Audit Parliamentary Committee enquiry into “The Changing Arctic”.
 The evidence addressed questions on how the Arctic is changing, the evidence for microplastics, UK Arctic policy and Arctic economic development.

 Arctic PRIZE co-investigator Mark Inall was invited to give oral evidence to the Committee.

 - The Changing Arctic, Twelfth Report of Session 2017-2019 (printed 6 November 2018)

 - The Changing Arctic: Government Response to the Committee’s Twelfth Report (printed 12 March 2019)